8ta4/spam/DONTREADME.md

 A message might still get lucky and win a round if it lands in the favored spot.
 Shuffling doesn't stop that.
 But shuffling prevents a positional advantage from systematically favoring either the champion or the challenger.

 Shuffling gives you a guarantee: The final message is either the result of two consecutive wins in a positionally unbiased competition, or the survivor of the 10-challenge tournament.

+> Does the `judge` vote multiple times per challenge?

+No. The `judge` makes a single call for each challenge.

+Imagine the `judge` repeatedly selects between the same two messages, A and B. The long-run frequency with which it picks A is `p`.

+First, when the messages are of similar quality, `p` is close to $\frac{1}{2}$.
+The risk of selecting the slightly weaker message is high, but its impact is negligible.

+Second, when one message is clearly superior, `p` is far from $\frac{1}{2}$.
+The impact of such an error would be high because a significant improvement would be lost, but the event itself is unlikely.

+The choice is whether to pay the fixed cost of a majority vote on every challenge.
+That's just insurance against a low-probability, high-impact error.
+I'd rather accept the small risk than pay the insurance premium.